mp-se/gravitymon/src_docs/source/installation.rst

 Installation
 ------------

-You have these 3 options for flashing this firmware.
+You have these 5 options for flashing this firmware.

 * Brewflasher via USB serial
+* Brewflasher WEB via USB serial
 * Esptool via USB serial
-* iSpindel web interface
+* iSpindel web interface (only ESP8266)
+* Build from source and flash via VSCode + Platformio

 Brewflasher
 ===========